infofintech/apple/README.md

-# Apple Fonts
+# Apple, Inc.
-Font families used in Apple products.
+Files used in Apple products.